The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 The codebook for this dataset is at https://ftp.cdc.gov/pub/Health_Statistics/NCHS/Dataset_Documentation/NSFG/Cycle6Codebook-Female.pdf.

-The nsfg.py module provides a function that reads the respondent file and returns a DataFrame.
+The nsfg.py module provides a function that reads the respondent file, cleans some of the variables, and returns a DataFrame.

 from nsfg import read_fem_resp